 Rinse tubing exterior and ends liberally with tap water.

 Rinse tubing surfaces and ends with the appropriate acid solution (see FC 1001, section 4), tap water, isopropanol (see FC 1001, section 2), and finally analyte-free water.
-Note: Eliminate the isopropanol rinse for polyethylene or polypropylene tubing.
+Note: Eliminate the isopropanol rinse for PE or PP tubing.

-Place tubing on fresh aluminum foil or clean polyethylene sheeting.
+Place tubing on fresh aluminum foil or clean PE sheeting.
 Connect all of the precut lengths of tubing with FP inserts or barbs.

 Cleaning configuration: